THE BEST AERO BIKE WHEELS

 Yes, aero wheels are certainly for those riders and they will be on very deep rims, often more than 60mm deep and as much as 90mm deep or complete discs in the back wheel.
 But aero bike wheels, those in the 55mm to 65mm range are also road racing bike wheels and regular riding wheels for fast roadies riding on flat and rolling terrain.

-In 2010 Zipp introduced the 404 Firecrest carbon clincher, a product that changed the direction of high-performance wheelsets.
-The Firecrest rim had a rounded “nose” where the spokes attached to the rim and toroid-shaped rim sides rather than the pointy nose, V-shaped profile that deeper rims had at that time.
+In 2010 Zipp introduced the 404 Firecrest carbon clincher, a product that changed the direction of high-performance wheelsets of all depths.
+The Firecrest rim had a rounded “nose” where the spokes attached to the rim and toroid-shaped rim sides.
+This profile differed greatly from those pointy nose, V-shaped ones that deeper rims had at that time.
 It was also several millimeters wider at the brake track than most other wheels and was 58mm deep.